Herbal Medicine

 Herbal treatment options for MS

 Herbs can be ingested from teas or soups.
 They can be inhaled or smoked, like with cannabis.
 Herbs also can be packed into over-the-counter supplements.
 There are many herbs that can be used for medicinal purposes.
-There are no large-scale clinical trial showing effectiveness of these herbal remedies in people living with MS. Some herbs used by some people living with MS are described below.1-5
+There are no large-scale clinical trials showing effectiveness of these herbal remedies in people living with MS. Some herbs used by some people living with MS are described below.1-5

 Ginkgo biloba